sergi/sergi.github.com/_posts/2013-11-09-extending-js-inline-unit-tests.md

 to use them in unit tests suites, internal DSLs, build tooling or other utilities.

-I will also leave the debate of whether people using macros to extend JavaScript is a good idea overall :) It is fun for sure, though!
+I will also not enter the debate of whether people using macros to extend JavaScript is a good idea :) It is fun for sure, though!

 Kudos to Mozilla and [Tim Disney](https://github.com/disnet) for coming up with such a cool project.

 P.S.
-Upon checking on Tim's Github projects I found out that he is actively working on a contract library for JavaScript, [contracts.js](https://github.com/disnet/contracts.js).
+Upon checking on Tim's Github projects I found out that he is actually working on a contract library for JavaScript, [contracts.js](https://github.com/disnet/contracts.js).
 Check it out!